svaarala/duktape/doc/compiler.rst

 Because code is generated while parsing, control flow often needs to be implemented rather awkwardly.

-Note that the ``in`` token serves two independent roles in Ecmascript:
+Note that the ``in`` token serves two independent roles in ECMAScript:
 (1) as a membership test in ``"foo" in y`` and (2) as part of the for-in iterator syntax.
 These two uses have entirely different semantics and compile entirely different code.